 Watch movies & Read books

 I often find it useful to read books that have been translated from English.
-Put up both books next to each other and study how the translation was made.
+Put both books next to each other and study how the translation was made.

 For certain languages this can be a much bigger problem than for others.
-Especially for tonal languages where one word can have multiple meanings based on (for the untrained ear) small variations in the way its spoken.
+Especially for tonal languages where one word can have multiple meanings based on (for the untrained ear) small variations in the way it's pronounced.
 This quickly becomes a major obstacle for improving, once you try to compose more complex sentences where it’s impossible for the locals to guess what you are trying to say.